 It really doesn’t seem possible that it has already been two years.
 I was in a very different place and mindset two years ago when I started this blog, oh how much you can grow and learn in such a short period of time.
 Believe it or not, through sharing and self-reflection, this blog has helped me catapult in many areas of my life.
 Obviously, the biggest area and the focus of this blog is the growth that has happened financially (and continues to happen).

-The growth to income and net worth has been absolutely mind boggling.
+The growth in income and net worth has been absolutely mind-boggling.
 For those newer readers, this blog was created in September of 2014, and at the end of 2014 we had a net worth of $181,364 and as I peck away at the keyboard our net worth has more than doubled to $425,012 (as of July 2016).
-In that same time period we have increased our income by almost 50% and are on pace to realize about $315,000 in income for 2016.
+In that same time period, we have increased our income by almost 50% and are on pace to realize about $315,000 in income for 2016.

 What is really nuts, is the fact that our income is primed to increase another 50% over the next 12-18 months.
 This has far exceeded our wildest dreams!

 Speaking of growth, the blog has now been around for 24 months, shall we take a look at the numbers?

 The real test for any blogger is that of consistency.
 As a blogger, you have to consistently produce content at regular intervals if you want to have any chance of growing your audience outside of a few close family members and friends.
 It’s both harder and easier than it looks.
 I honestly don’t think it matters whether you write 3 articles a week or 1 article a month, as long as you do this consistently.
 There are blogs that I read that produce only 1 article a month and have millions of page views a month.
 While others post 3 times a week with a fraction of that.
 The important thing to do is to find what works best for you!